-You can't claim the cost of food, drink or snacks you consume during your normal working hours, even if you receive an allowance.
-These are private expenses.
-If you receive an overtime meal allowance under an industrial law, award or agreement and it's included in your assessable income, you can claim the cost of the meal that you buy and eat when you work overtime.
+- Solution You can't claim the cost of food, drink or snacks you consume during your shift (even if you work split shifts or unusual hours, or you receive an allowance).
+These are private expenses. - If you receive an overtime meal allowance under an industrial law, award or agreement and it's included in your assessable income, you can claim the cost of the meal that you buy and eat when you work overtime.